melvin-mancini/Multitasking-RealTime-Arduino-System/README.md

 ##  <a name="Problems"></a> Problems
 ### <a name="Problem-with-DigitalToggle-Arduino-Library"></a> Problem with DigitalToggle Arduino Library
-If you need to use the Digital Toggle  Arduino library, errors may be encountered during compilation.
+ARTe is an extension of an Arduino version so you may encounter compilation errors when using some Arduino libraries.
+Compilation errors may occur when using the Arduino DigitalToggle library.
 You should edit a file in order to use the library properly.
 Follow the steps below:
 1. Download the file DigitalToggle.zip from Official Arduino Site ( https://playground.arduino.cc/Code/DigitalToggle )
 2. Before importing the library through the Arduino IDE, you must unzip the DigitalToggle.zip file and open the DigitalToggle.h file
 3. Replace the line of code **#include <pins_arduino.h>** with **#include "Arduino.h"**